 Most San Diego Nursing Home Neglect Goes Unreported

-Below our San Diego nursing home abuse lawyer explains how you can report elder abuse and neglect in San Diego.
+Below our San Diego nursing home abuse lawyers explain how you can report elder abuse and neglect in San Diego.

 How to Report Nursing Home Abuse in San Diego

 If you believe your elderly loved one is in immediate danger or faces an immediate health risk, then you should call 9-1-1.
 For non-emergencies, you have multiple options for reporting abuse in San Diego.

 For help in reporting a bed sore, fracture, brain bleed, assault, or wrongful death in a San Diego healthcare facility, contact Senior Justice Law Firm now: 619-746-8807

 You can also use the form below to report San Diego nursing home abuse:

 Report Elder Abuse

 Reporting San Diego Nursing Home Abuse to the Police